stephen-siecinski/social_behavior_in_mice/rna-seq/README.md

 ## Summary results

-A heatmap depicting the 48 samples included in the differential expression analyses.
+A heatmap depicting the 24 samples included in the differential expression analyses of the hippocampus.
 Pictured are the top 200 differentially expressed genes between strains.

 ![](https://github.com/stephen-siecinski/social_behavior_in_mice/blob/main/rna-seq/c58-b6_heatmap_hippocampus_protein-coding_20210226.png?raw=true)